autogrow/go-intelli/README.md

 with IntelliDose or IntelliClimate devices connected via USB.
 Update events can be subscribed to via NATS or read via the HTTP API.

-Current support is limited to Linux and [exprimentally] MAC.
+Current support is limited to Linux and [experimentally] MAC.

 This can be coupled with the [Jelly SDK](https://github.com/AutogrowSystems/go-jelly) to get programmatical access to an IntelliDose.